User37som/libbitcoin/bx-base16-encode.md

                      read from STDIN.
 ```
 This command is a simple [hexadecimal](http://en.wikipedia.org/wiki/Hexadecimal) encoder.
 This can be used to feed plain text or raw binary values into other commands as `base16` input.

+Hexadecimal is not case sensitive.
+In other words the letter F and the f are the same value.
 ### Example 1
 ```sh
 $ bx base16-encode "Satoshi Nakamoto"